 The Strategy aims to support the health and wellbeing of the Shire’s residents by enabling and promoting physical activity through walking and cycling for transport and recreation.

 • Healthy Communities

 The Strategy aims to support the health and sustainability of local communities through the provision of enhanced walking and cycling infrastructure, which will encourage more people onto the street supporting social interaction while reducing reliance on car-based travel for local trips.

 The Strategy aims to contribute to the health and sustainability of the local economy by supporting local cycling tourism and local businesses.

 The aim of the Strategy is to provide strategic directions and policy outcomes that address immediate and longer term community needs over the next ten years for greater levels of participation in walking and cycling for transport and recreation.

-Through the research, discussions with key stakeholders and via consultation with the community, the draft Strategy identifies the following issues and opportunities:
+Through the research, discussions with key stakeholders and via consultation with the community, the Strategy identifies the following issues and opportunities: